hknutzen/Netspoc/technical.markdown

 inherit the attributes of the innermost area.
 For this reason, intersection of two areas can not be allowed.

-{% include image.html src="./images/nested_area.png" description="Area 2 is a proper subset of area 1." %}
+{% include image.html src="./images/nested_area.png" title="" description="Area 2 is a proper subset of area 1." %}

 Netspoc detects subset relations by processing every zone contained by one or more areas, identifying all areas containing the zone.
 Then,